-In this experiment of Simply Supported Beam, cantilever beam, and Fixed ended beam, the recording of the deflection in the beam is done by changing the weight and comparing the measurement with the theoretical expressions.
+In this experiment of a Simply Supported Beam, Cantilever beam, and Fixed-ended beam, the recording of the deflection in the beam is done by changing the weight and comparing the measurement with the theoretical expressions.
 The experiment is divided into 2 major cases in which different types of beams and their deflections are demonstrated.
 The practical result obtained from the experiment is then compared with the theoretical results.
-The deflections formulae for each beam is also provided.
+The deflection formulae for each beam are also provided.

-This experiment use the following items.
-In most of the cases there is a complete set of apparatus available at the Mechanics of Solids lab which includes: Sample Model of the beam, Weights, Deflection gauges, and weight hangers.
+This experiment uses the following items.
+In most cases, there is a complete set of apparatus available at the Mechanics of Solids lab which includes: Sample Model of the beam, Weights, Deflection gauges, and weight hangers.

 - It should be kept horizontal and tight.

 - Also, record beam length and cross-section dimensions.

 - Set the deflection gauge to where the deflection should be measured.
 Zero the dial indicator readings of the deflection gauge before applying the load to the bar.

 - Weight Now apply the load with the help of a weight hanger.
 Also, record the weight of the load.